 - children’s services, including out of school hours care

 - coffee vendors that sell unpackaged, potentially hazardous, ready-to-eat food

 Take our short quiz to find out if the new requirements apply to your business and how.

-- Businesses that only manufacture or wholesale food (e.g. a manufacturer of bulk ham that is sold packaged to supermarkets) with no direct sale to consumers.
-Other food safety arrangements will apply to these businesses.
+- Businesses that only manufacture or wholesale food (for example a manufacturer of bulk ham that is sold packaged to supermarkets) with no direct sale to consumers.
+Other food safety requirements will apply to these businesses.

-- Other food businesses that are not serving or retailing unpackaged food that is potentially hazardous and ready to eat (e.g. service stations selling food that remains in its original sealed packaging, a coffee van that only sells food that is not potentially hazardous).
+- Other food businesses that are not serving or retailing unpackaged food that is potentially hazardous and ready to eat (for example service stations selling food that remains in its original sealed packaging, coffee van that only sells food that is not potentially hazardous).

 - raw or cooked meat

 - seafood (excluding live seafood)